benkirk/WRF_build_support/README.md

-# libMesh Build Support
+# WRF Build Support
-A collection of tools to bootstrap a libMesh development environment on a very minimal host.
+A collection of tools to bootstrap a WRF development environment on a very minimal host.